JoPe99/helsinki-city-bike/README.md

 #### Testing
-Frontend unit testing is done with [Mocha](https://mochajs.org/)/[Chai](https://www.chaijs.com/), E2E-testing with [Cypress](https://www.cypress.io/), and frontend code coverage is provided by [Coveralls](https://coveralls.io/).
+Frontend unit testing is done with [Mocha](https://mochajs.org/)/[Chai](https://www.chaijs.com/), E2E-testing with [Cypress](https://www.cypress.io/).
 All the tests are run in a Github Actions pipeline on every push to the main branch.

 # Lessons learned